zhouhufeng/FAVORannotator/Docs/Tutorial/Demos/FASRC.md

 FAVORannotator accomplishes both high performance speed and storage efficiency due to its optimized configurations and indices.
 Its offline nature avoids the waiting time and file size restrictions necessary for online operation.

-**Standard version and performance version of FAVORannotator**

-There are two versions of FAVORannotator: **standard** and **performance**.
-The standard version (Figure 2) requires limited computational resources and works using modest computing hardware.
-This is especially useful when users need to have a stable local access of FAVORannotator for frequent functional annotation of large-scale variant sets while lacking powerful computing hardware.

 ![FAVORannotator Standard Version](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Figures/figure2.png)